400% of nothing

 Well done Ballmer

 Speaking at the company's annual shareholders meeting on Wednesday, Microsoft CEO Steve Ballmer waxed enthusiastic about Windows Phone 8, claiming sales were off to "a great start."
 Without citing any exact numbers, Ballmer said Redmond is selling four times as many Windows Phone devices than at this time last year.
-In addition …
+In …

 Now where's my calculator...